emilhe/dash-extensions-docs/pages/home.md

 * The [`javascript` module](), which contains functionality to ease the interplay between Dash and JavaScript
 * The `snippets` module, which contains a collection of utility functions (documentation limited to source code comments)

-The `enrich` module enables a number of _transforms_ that add functionality and/or syntactic sugar.
+The `enrich` module enables a number of _transforms_ that add functionality and/or syntactic sugar to Dash.
 Examples include

 * Making it possible to target an `Output` by multiple callbacks via the [MultiplexerTransform]()
 * Enabling logging from within Dash callbacks via the [LogTransform]()